cfengine/documentation/reference/promise-types/commands.markdown

 ### module

-**Description**: Set variables and classes based on command output.
+**Description:** Set variables and classes based on command output.

 CFEngine `modules` are commands that support a simple protocol in order to set additional variables and classes on execution from user defined code.
 Modules